exercism/javascript/exercises/concept/elyses-enchantments/.docs/instructions.md

 # Instructions

 As a magician-to-be, Elyse needs to practice some basics.
 She has a stack of cards that she wants to manipulate.

-To make things a bit easier she only uses the cards 1 to 10.
-Remember that array indices start at 0.
+To make things a bit easier she only uses the cards 1 to 10 so her stack of cards can be represented by an array of numbers.
+The position of a certain card corresponds to the index in the array.
+That means position 0 refers to the first card, position 1 to the second card etc.

 ## 1. Retrieve a card from a stack

 In order to pick a card, return the card at index `position` from the given stack.

 ```javascript
 const position = 2;